Reduce, Reuse, Recycle

 Reduce

 Reduction is priority #1.
 Use less stuff, decrease your consumption, and minimize your waste footprint.
 Ultimately, garbage is buried in a landfill and never used again.
-Choosing to reduce waste requires people to consider how to prevent trash and household waste from going into the garbage can.
+Deciding to reduce waste requires considering how to keep household trash and waste from ending up in the garbage can.

 Reduce Tips:

-• Compost yard and food waste to decrease your trash and prevent the loss of nutrients.
+- Compost yard and food waste to decrease your trash and prevent the loss of nutrients, while creating a soil amendment that benefits the land.

-• Share tools and other items with neighbors and friends, or rent them as needed.
+- Share tools, household equipment used occasionally, and other items with neighbors and friends, or rent them as needed.

 Reuse

 If you can't reduce, then consider reuse.
 By taking care of items or doing routine maintenance on goods, they can be used longer.
-Reuse activities includes things like fixing a broken game, sewing a torn shirt, or turning that old pair of jeans into a new purse.
+Reuse includes activities such as fixing a broken game, sewing a torn shirt, or turning that old pair of jeans into a new purse.

 Repairing broken items saves money by making the purchase last longer.
 It also creates less trash.
 Put your creative reuse ideas into action by crafting a treasure box from a carton, making a bracelet from a toothbrush, designing a greeting card from an old CD case, or building a new piece of furniture from salvaged wood.